juliocesarscheidt/book-recommendations-v2/README.md

 The services are going to run on AWS, using ECS with Fargate for containers underlying infrastructure.

-Also it will use services like DocumentDB, Amazon MQ, ElasticCache for Redis and RDS Postgres, for databases, event queues and cache.
+Also it will use services like RDS Postgres, DocumentDB, Amazon MQ for Rabbitmq, ElasticCache for Redis, for databases, event queues and cache respectively.

 ## Cloud architecture
 ![Architecture](./architecture/book-recommendations-infra.drawio.png)

 Instructions for deploy here: [Instructions](./infrastructure/README.md)

+## TODO

-## Unit Tests
+> Implement Unit Tests

 - [x] users-microservice
 - [x] books-microservice
 - [ ] recommendations-microservice

+> Implement CI/CD

+- [ ] Github Actions